12 things to do at the Walter Sisulu Botanical Garden

 View from bird hide

 The gardens are home to a wide array of wildlife, including reptiles, and small mammals such as caracals, black-backed jackals, hedgehogs, porcupines, and small antelopes.
-However, the wildlife tends to be shy and/or nocturnal so you may not see any.
+However, they tend to be shy and/or nocturnal so you may not see any.
 A pair of binoculars might increase your chances of a sighting.
 Guided night tours also offer the opportunity to see more of the wildlife.

 11. Have a picnic